cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 - `default_value` is in `lanes` (the default lane is not necessarily the lane with the lowest priority), and
 - the list `lanes` is empty if and only if `default_value` is 0.

+### Initialization

+Currently, querying the app for `Info` happens during the handshake between CometBFT and the app, during the node initialization, and only when state sync is not enabled.
+The `Handshaker` first sends an `Info` request to fetch the app information, and then replays any stored block needed to sync CometBFT with the app.
+The lane information is needed regardless of whether state sync is enabled, so one option is to query the app information outside of the `Handshaker`.

+In this proposed approach, updating the lane definitions will require a single governance proposal for updating the software.
+CometBFT will not need to deal with dynamic lane changes: it will just need to set up the lanes when starting up (whether afresh or in recovery mode).

 Different nodes also need to agree on the lanes they use.
 When a node connects to a peer, they both perform a handshake to agree on some basic information (see `DefaultNodeInfo`), including the